 Pursuant to the Court's Notice to all creditors (Docket No. 18) filed on August 1, 2012, October 22, 2012 was set as the bar date for timely filing Proofs of Claim in the Bankruptcy Case.
-In the Court's Order and Notice of Deadlines and Hearings (Docket No. \\\\) entered on \\\\\\, the Court ordered that any objections to proofs of claim be filed on or before \\\\\\, and any responses to such objections be filed by \\\\\\.
-As of the filing of this Plan, the Court has not yet set any dates for hearing on claim controversies.
+As of the filing of this Plan, the Court has not yet set any dates for filing objections to Proofs of Claim.